DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-06-10-school-preparing-to-use-an-approved-training-provider-fip.md

 ---
 title: School preparing to use an approved training provider (or the FIP)
-description: How a school has who's chosen to use a training provider, performs tasks such as signing up with a training provider and adding participants (ie. teachers and mentors).
+description: How a school that's using a training provider, performs tasks such as signing up with a training provider and adding participants (ie. teachers and mentors).
 date: 2021-06-10
 ---